Committees, Advisory Boards and Task Forces

 The Opioid Advisory Board guides and advises ACA in response to continued growth of the national opioid epidemic, specifically as ACA strives to promote the recognition of chiropractic physicians as a viable first line providers for acute, sub-acute and chronic pain before resorting to riskier options such as narcotic painkillers.
 The expertise of the Opioid Advisory Board will be sought when opportunities arise for comment to or interaction with government agencies, insurers, the media and other groups on the opioid issue.

-The ACA Public Health Advisory Board advances public health activities that are relevant to chiropractic practice, education and research within the United States.
+The ACA Public Health Care Advisory Board advances public health activities that are relevant to chiropractic practice, education and research within the United States.

 The Research Advisory Board ensures that research disseminated by ACA is scientifically valid, relevant to ACA audiences and accurately presented through ACA’s communications’ channels.